4220 Nash Court, Oxford Business Park, Oxford, United Kingdom OX4 2RU

-The only financial obligation of the Associate during the period of 12 months from the commencement date of the Agreement is to pay a joining fee of £29 including VAT (or £190 if the Associate is a US or Canadian resident).
-The Associate has no further annual financial obligation and in particular has a free choice whether or not to purchase any services under this trading scheme.
+The only financial obligation of the Associate during the period of 12 months from the commencement date of the Agreement is to pay a joining fee (if applicable) and maintain an active LegalDefence and PrivacyDefence subscription.

 An Associate is an independent contractor and does not have a franchise, distributorship or other exclusive right to sell arrangement with LegalShield.

 An Associate is not an employee for tax purposes or any other purposes.
 The Associate has the right to determine his/her own hours of business and, subject to due compliance with the Agreement, the manner and means by which his/her business as an Associate is operated.